ctmakro/site/content/on_learning/tf1c.md

 !
-Compiling TF 1.0
+Compile TF 1.0

 # Compiling TensorFlow r1.0 from source, OS X, RMBP2015

-To support things like SSE and AVX.
+To support SSE3, 4.1, 4.2, AVX, AVX2, FMA

->Since 1.0 TF removed support for acceleration instructions in their official build due to complain from a couple old school users.
+>Since 1.0, TF removed support for acceleration instructions from their official build, due to complain from a couple old school users.
 Guess what?
 I'll (have to) build it myself.

 # If it works, don't build it